 Do not drain the engine lubricating oil when the engine is cold.
 As the engine lubricating oil cools, suspended waste particles settle on the bottom of the oil pan.
 The waste particles are not removed with draining cold oil.
-Drain the oil pan with the engine stopped.
+Allow 30 minutes after the engine is stopped, before draining the oil pan.
 Drain the oil pan with the oil warm.
 This draining method allows the waste particles that are suspended in the oil to be drained properly.